jacobdufault/fullserializer/README.md

 - The WebPlayer build target requires all deserialized types to have a default constructor
 - No multidimensional array support (this can be added with a custom converter, however)
 - Delegates are not serialized (how?
 If you have any ideas, please let me know!)

+# Adding Full Serializer to my project

+Import the `Source` folder into your Unity project!
+You're good to go!

+## How do I run the tests?

+To run automated tests, please also import [Unity Test Tools](https://www.assetstore.unity3d.com/en/#!/content/13802) into your project.
+Then you can run the NUnit tests via the standard unit test menu `Unity Test Tools\Unit Tests\Run all unit tests`.

+There are also a set of manual tests; simply add `Testing\RuntimeTests\RuntimeTestObject.prefab` to an empty scene and enter play-mode.

+> note: You need [Full Inspector](http://forum.unity3d.com/threads/224270-Full-Inspector-Inspector-and-serialization-for-structs-dicts-generics-interfaces) to run the manual tests.
+You can use the trial for in-editor testing, but to actually test on export platforms you need the full version.

 # License